DavidBK/shampoo/Node/Call-Of-Duty.md

      ```

    - The `_id` should be the soldier's private tt number - a 7 digits number.
+   - The `name` should be a string with length between 3 and 50.
    - The `rankValue` should be a number between 0 and 6.
 Use the following table to convert the number to the rank name:

      | Rank Value | Rank Name  |